| National |

 A conceptual framework for population and migration statistics (including the population estimates) is available.

-Population estimates and projections estimate the “usually resident” population only.
-This is the standard United Nations definition and includes only people who reside in a country for 12 months or more, making them usually resident in that country.
+Population estimates and projections estimate the "usually resident" population only.
+This is the standard UN definition and includes only people who reside in a country for 12 months or more.
 As such, visitors and short-term migrants are excluded.

 Components of change